16. Environments and evaluation (*)#

 ## [1] FALSE

-Before proceeding any further, let us clean up after ourselves.
+Before proceeding any further, we should clean up after ourselves.
 Otherwise, we will be asking for trouble.

 rm("<") # removes `<` from the global environment